-- An application for variation of grounds of appeal shall state the name and number of the case and shall specify the variation sought and the reasons in support thereof. - The application for variation shall be filed as soon as the reasons warranting it become known. - 3.
-Participants may file a response within seven days of notification of the application for variation. - 4.
+- The application for variation shall be filed as soon as the reasons warranting it become known. - Participants may file a response within seven days of notification of the application for variation. - 4.
 The response shall state the name and number of the case and shall specify the legal or factual reasons advanced by way of opposition. - 5.
-If the variation is granted, the Appeals Chamber shall specify both the time limit within which the appellant shall file the document setting out the grounds of appeal as varied and the page limit for that document.
-Regulation 58, sub-regulations 2 and 3, shall apply mutatis mutandis. - 6.
-Any response to the document described in sub-regulation 5 shall be filed within the time limit specified by the Appeals Chamber.
-The Appeals Chamber may also fix a page limit for the response and otherwise regulation 59 shall apply mutatis mutandis. - 7.
-Regulation 60 shall apply mutatis mutandis with regard to any reply to the response filed in accordance with sub-regulation 6.
+If the variation is granted and the time limit for the filing of the appeal brief is still running, the Appeals Chamber may: - (a) maintain the time limit for the filing of the appeal brief; or - (b) extend the time limit for the filing of the appeal brief; or - (c) maintain the time limit for the filing of the appeal brief in relation to the grounds of appeal set out in the notice of appeal that have not been varied, but order the filing of a supplemental brief containing the varied grounds of appeal and the legal or factual reasons in support thereof within a time and page limit specified by the Appeals Chamber.
+Regulation 58, sub-regulation 2, shall apply mutatis mutandis to the supplemental brief. - 6.
+If the variation is granted and the appeal brief has already been filed, the Appeals Chamber shall specify both the time and page limit within which the appellant shall file a supplemental brief setting out the grounds of appeal as varied, including the legal and factual reasons in support of each ground of appeal.
+Regulation 58, subregulation 2, shall apply mutatis mutandis to the supplemental brief. - 7.
+Any response to the supplemental brief described in sub-regulations 5 or 6 above shall be filed within the time limit specified by the Appeals Chamber.
+The Appeals Chamber may also fix a page limit for the response and otherwise regulation 59 shall apply mutatis mutandis. - 8.
+Regulation 60 shall apply mutatis mutandis with regard to any reply to the response filed in accordance with sub-regulation 7.